MickDuprez/go-window/README.md

 # go-window

 ### Creating an empty gui window in go for rendering 2D/3D graphics
-The goal is to create a bare bones window for any operating system (OS) with basic event handlers and graphics buffer/s ready to draw pixels to.
+This project creates a bare bones GUI window for any operating system (OS) with basic event handlers and graphics buffer/s ready to draw pixels to.
 It can be used to create simple 2D/3D graphics from 'absolute' scratch (i.e. pixels!) for games or image viewing and editing etc.
 Yes, there definitely libraries out there ready to go for building games or GUI's but they abstract away all the very things I want to learn.

-Creating a window and getting to the 'buffer' is more trivial in other languages like Java, Python, C# C/C++ etc and it's a well troden path.
-Go however, being more focused on systems programming rather than desktop GUI applications, is proving to be a lot harder.
+The project uses libraries from golang.org/x/exp/shiny and golang.org/x/mobile/event and produce a blank native styled window with title bar and menu, there are no options for border styles etc.
 The GoDoc's, while very good have some unusual terminologies for things if you come from say a win32 background and can seem more confusing than enlightening so I thought I'd document my findings as I build up this basic windowing library from as low a level as possible.